-Starting with a 96-sow herd, our sows were housed outdoors because frankly, that was our only option.
+Starting with a 96-sow herd, our sows were housed outdoors because, frankly, that was our only option.
 As beginning farmers, we were thrilled that we were following our dreams.
-Our farm consisted of four outdoor dirt lots separated by a fence.
+Our farm comprised four outdoor dirt lots separated by a fence.
 Each lot contained a group of 24 sows.
 They remained in the outdoor lot until it was time for them to give birth, where they were moved into a farrowing (giving birth) barn.
 They remained in the farrowing barn through the birthing process and until the piglets are weaned, which is about three weeks.

 Having sows outdoors was wonderful on the sunny, 70-degree days with a warm breeze blowing across your face.
 But, unfortunately, we have 5 days a year like that in Minnesota (okay, maybe a little exaggeration).
 It seems like either it’s too windy, too hot, too cold, too dry, too wet, too sunny, etc. You get the picture.

 In a nutshell, weather varies a lot in Minnesota.